How it works

-After you click the submit button, it’s easy to feel as though your application has entered a black hole.
+After you click the submit button, it’s easy to feel like your application has entered a black hole.
 So what really happens between when you apply and when you receive your decision?
-We understand that not knowing the details can add a lot of stress to the waiting period, so we're happy to shed some light into that black hole.

 These summaries, along with your entire application, will then go to the selection committee, where multiple groups of different admissions staff and faculty members will weigh in.
 At least a dozen people will significantly discuss and debate an application before it is placed in the admit pile.

-This is all very intentional: committee decisions ensure that every decision is correct in the context of the overall applicant pool, and that no one individual’s bias or preferences or familiarity with a given case has any chance of swaying a decision unfairly.
+This is all very intentional.
+The committee process ensures that every decision is correct in the context of the overall applicant pool, and that no one individual’s biases, preferences, or familiarity with a given case has any chance of swaying a decision unfairly.

-At MIT we try to be as transparent as possible about our process.
+At MIT, we try to be as transparent as possible about our admissions process.
 If you have any questions, just ask.

-There have been over 4,000 blog entries posted to MITAdmissions.org since the site began in 2004.
-That’s easily several books worth of tips and tricks, hints and hacks, calls to arms and applications, mea culpas and hakuna matatas.
+There have been over 5,000 blog entries posted to MITAdmissions.org since the site began in 2004.
+That’s easily several books worth of tips and tricks, hints and hacks, mea culpas and hakuna matatas.

 They’re all worth reading—especially the Best of the Blogs—but there are a few you really need to read.
 These are the blog entries that cut deep into our admissions process.
-Not only what we’re looking for, but what we want from you and for you, and how much we care about the work that we do.
-These blogs, better than anything else, will help you “get” what the MIT Admissions process is all about.
+Not only what we’re looking for, but what we want from you, and how much we care about the work that we do.
+These blogs will help you “get” what the MIT admissions process is all about.

 They include, in no particular order: